contentful/slash-developers/out/ios/tutorials/using-delivery-api-on-ios.md

 ## Setup the client

 There are three different ways to integrate the SDK into your own apps, described in detail in the [README][2].
-For this article, we will use [CocoaPods][8], the dependency manager for Cocoa projects, which makes it easiest to keep the SDK up-to-date:
+This guide will use [CocoaPods][8], the dependency manager for Cocoa projects, which makes it easier to keep the SDK up-to-date:

 ```ruby
 target "Guide" do